Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Positron transport system

 \subsection{Performance}

 After the positron is transported to the ECAL solenoid, its transverse position is measured by the MCP.
 The transverse projection of the positron can be reconstructed using the solenoid position mapping algorithm.
 Distributions of the difference between the coordinates of the positron transported to the MCP and the coordinates of the antimuonium decay position in the Geant4 simulation results are shown in \cref{fig:PTS_Space_Resolution}.

-The images here show the offset and precision during particle transport.
-The virtual detector 0 is placed at the end of the accelerator after acceleration.
-The virtual detector 1 is placed just after the B1 segment.
-The virtual detector 2 is placed just before the B2 entrance, and the virtual detector 3 at the MCP position gives the final solenoid spatial resolution and offset.
-The resolution is 0.088(1)~mm $\times$ 0.102(1)~mm, and the offset of the transport is 0.315(1)~mm in the $x$ direction and 0.003(1)~mm in the $y$ direction, and the signal transmission efficiency is 65.8\%.
+In the plot, $x_1$, $y_1$ represents the coordinates of the particle hitting the virtual detector, $x_0$, $y_0$ represents the initial coordinates of the particle, and the horizontal and vertical coordinates $x$ and $y$ in the picture are the difference between the two, indicating the offset of the particle during transportation, not the beam spot.
+Virtual detectors 0 to 3 represent the positions of virtual detectors in the beam direction: after acceleration, after B1, before B2, and in the middle of MCP.
+The average value of the horizontal and vertical coordinates represents the change in relative position during particle transportation.
+The root mean square represents the spatial resolution of particle transportation, measuring 0.088(1)~mm $\times$ 0.102(1)~mm, and the offset of the transport is 0.315(1)~mm in the $x$ direction and 0.003(1)~mm in the $y$ direction.
+Our simulation has $10^{7}$ initial incident particles.
+The signal transmission efficiency is 65.8\%, calculated from the ratio of events detected by each detector to the number of initial incident particles.

 Beam vertical plane position mapping is performed on the 2D position detected by the virtual detector 3.
 The position mapping of the positron before and after transportation is shown in \cref{fig:PTS_liner_fit}.
 In the analysis, the horizontal and vertical coordinates of the particles are treated separately.
 It can be seen that the coordinates of the transported highly correlate with corresponding initial coordinates, while the calculated coordinates of the transported particles have a low correlation with other initial coordinates, such as $(x, y_0)$, with a correlation coefficient less than 0.01.
 Therefore, it can be approximately considered that the position mapping function before and after the transportation of the positron is a linear relationship, and the slope is approximately 1, with almost no stretching, and only a partial offset in the vertical beam direction.
 This offset is consistent with the offset shown in \cref{fig:PTS_Space_Resolution}, so in the current simulation stage, it can be considered that the coordinate transformation before and after the positron transportation is only a position offset, with an offset of 0.315~mm in the $x$ direction and 0.003~mm in the $y$ direction.